 What if my card is lost or stolen?

-To get a replacement card, you will need to:
+In order to get a replacement card, you need to provide:

-* Complete an Application For A Social Security Card (Form SS-5);
+- An Application For A Social Security Card (Form SS-5)

 How can I protect my Social Security number?